TUD-LecturerRes/DevOps-Labs-24/Lecture03-ContinuousIntegration/Azure/Lab1-BasicCIPipeline/README.md

 ### 3. Set up Azure DevOps Project

 a.
-Go to dev.azure.com and sign in
+Browse to https://azure.microsoft.com/en-gb/services/devops/ and choose “Start Free”

 b.
+When following the Quick Start Guide here -> https://docs.microsoft.com/en-us/azure/devops/user-guide/sign-up-invite-teammates?view=azure-devops&viewFallbackFrom=vsts login with your X12345678@myTUDublin.ie

+c.
 Create a new project named "hello-world-python"

-c.
+d.
 Navigate to Repos and note down the clone URL for the Azure Repo

 ### 4. Configure Azure Pipelines

 a.
 In your Azure DevOps project, go to Pipelines
 b.
 Click "Create Pipeline"
 c.
-Choose "GitHub" as the location of your code
+Choose "GitHub" as the location of your code.
+Authrize GitHub account as needed.
 d.
 Select your "hello-world-python" repository
 e.
 Choose "Starter pipeline"
 f.
 Replace the content of the azure-pipelines.yml with: